Sresler/Hello_World/README.md

 technology into the industry.

 #### **Best investment websites**
-- This list contains URL's to quickly access useful sites.
+>This list contains URL's to quickly access useful sites.
 -
 -
+-

 ##### **_Potential_ Algorithms to try**
->This section contains the potential strategies to try and implement into an algo.
+This section contains the potential strategies to try and implement into an algo.

 ###### ***Interesting articles***
->This section contains many articles that are relevant to algorithmic trading methods.
+This section contains many articles that are relevant to algorithmic trading methods.